 More than 150 stolen phones at New Orleans Mardi Gras parades tied to Colombian theft ring

-BATON ROUGE - Mardi Gras in New Orleans is an annual tradition for many Louisiana residents but after 162 phones were stolen over the weekend, some people may reconsider their party plans.
+BATON ROUGE - Mardi Gras in New Orleans is an annual tradition for many Louisianans, but some say they're reconsidering their party plans after they were among the more than 100 people whose phones were stolen over the weekend.

 “I will never go to Mardi Gras again,” Lisa Dorsey, a pick-pocket victim said.

-The Tangipahoa Parish Sheriff's Office says that a group of 11 people, all with Colombian heritage, were arrested in connection to the thefts.
+The Tangipahoa Parish Sheriff's Office says that a group of 11 people, all with Colombian heritage, were arrested in connection to the theft of 162 cell phones.

 “Several of the individuals that were apprehended had Colombian identification cards.
 After reaching out to several federal agencies that’s providing us with information they were able to provide us with intel that these people are associated with a Colombian theft ring that's operating in the United States,” Tangipahoa Parish Chief Deputy Jimmy Travis said.